AlxMedia/shapebox/readme.txt

 == Description ==

 Shapebox is a flexible blog theme with plenty of options.
 Optimized for all devices, this theme will stand out with a unique design.
 Pick any accent and gradient colors you wish.
 Set sidebar to the left or right - or no sidebar at all.
+You can also enable a light/dark theme toggle switch in the sidebar.
 Demo: http://demo.alx.media/x/?theme=Shapebox

 == Installation ==